 - You assume full administrative control of all user accounts in your organization.
 You can create user accounts, manage user profiles and security settings, and more.

-- If you have an Essentials edition, you also get mobile device management features an additional features, such as managed Google Groups.
+- If you have an Essentials edition, you also get mobile device management features and additional features, such as managed Google Groups.

 - You can switch to another Google Workspace edition to get even more apps, like Gmail.

 Before you begin

-- Verifying domain ownership prevents other teams at your organization from signing up for an email-verified Google service, such as Essentials Starter or Chrome Enterprise.
+- Verifying domain ownership prevents other teams at your organization from signing up for an email-verified Google service, such as Essentials Starter, Chrome Enterprise, or Chrome Browser Cloud Management.